-- Understand and uphold the expectations for professional conduct (e.g. being punctual, dressing appropriately etc.) - Establish and maintain professional relationships with students, staff and families. - Actively participate in all aspects of the school life when appropriate.
-This includes attendance at extra-curricular activities, staff meetings, level meetings, yard duty etc. - Demonstrate initiative by asking for opportunities to assist where possible. - Assist with daily routines and support teaching and learning of individual students and small groups.
+- Understand and uphold the expectations for professional conduct (e.g. being punctual, dressing appropriately etc.) - Establish and maintain professional relationships with students, staff and families. - Actively participate in all aspects of the school life when appropriate (e.g. extra-curricular activities, staff meetings, level meetings, yard duty etc.). - Demonstrate initiative by asking for opportunities to assist where possible. - Assist with daily routines and support teaching and learning of individual